-From there we take about the parts of the apple and actually open some of them up to see first hand the seeds and stuff.
-While they are open, the kids always start to notice how the apples change colors which leads into our next set of experiment.
-We start just by seeing what happens when we leave it out and then from there we brainstorm some ides to see if there is anything we can do to stop it from happening.
+From there we take about the parts of the apple and actually open some of them up to see firsthand the seeds and stuff.
+While they are open, the kids always start to notice how the apples change colors which leads to our next set of experiments.
+We start just by seeing what happens when we leave it out and then from there we brainstorm some ideas to see if there is anything we can do to stop it from happening.
 The kids always come up with some great ideas and we will check out a few of them and see if they work.

 And everyone’s favorite part is the apple tasting.
 No apple week would be complete without trying out the three different colors of apples and figuring out which color everyone likes the best.

 We start by tasting and recording some observations as a group.
 From there each person is given an apple to color and put on our big class graph.
-To do this everyone colors the apple the right color, puts their name on in black crayon, and comes to the floor.
-One at a time we glue on each child’s apple to the chart and take a tally on our paper.
+To do this everyone colors the apple the right color puts their name on it in black crayon and comes to the floor.
+One at a time we glue each child’s apple to the chart and take a tally on our paper.
 The tally part helps the students to stay on task and focused while each individual gets to physically put their apple on the big class graph.
-Once the graph is done, we count our graph and tallies and right a sentence summing up our results.
+Once the graph is done, we count our graph and tallies and write a sentence summing up our results.